xeokit/sdk/README.md

 # @xeokit

-Introducing the xeokit SDK - a flexible and powerful tool for creating stunning visualizations of AECO models in your browser.
+Welcome to the xeokit SDK - a flexible and powerful tool for creating stunning visualizations of AECO models in your browser.

 Built with TypeScript, xeokit offers lightning-fast loading and rendering of even the most complex models, while using minimal system resources.
 The scene graph works seamlessly on both browser and NodeJS platforms, allowing you to create, convert and